 What is Sclerotherapy?

-Sclerotherapy is a versatile method of treating varicose veins and spider veins in which a medication, called a sclerosant, is injected into the damaged vein through a small needle.
+Sclerotherapy is a versatile minimally invasive method of treating varicose veins and spider veins.
+A medication called a sclerosant is injected into the damaged vein through a small needle.
 The sclerosant causes the treated vein to close down, and, with time, the abnormal vein is reabsorbed by the body.
 The blood is rerouted from the damaged to normal-functioning veins.

 What are the advantages of Sclerotherapy?